 I’m a firm believer in the healing power of warm showers.
 Hot water, steam, and a little aromatherapy can make anything—and I seriously mean anything—better.

 After battling a stubborn sinus infection for weeks, I finally took my own advice and hit the shower for an aromatic eucalyptus steam session.
-Even though I was taking medicine at the time, eucalyptus and steam were the only things that actually made me feel better without that foggy feeling you get with meds.
-Not only was it relaxing but it was a whole lot cheaper, too!
+Even though I was taking medicine at the time, eucalyptus and steam actually improved my symptoms without that foggy feeling you get with meds.
+Not only was it relaxing, but it was a whole lot cheaper, too!

 Here’s how to make your own aromatherapy steam room with nothing more than fresh eucalyptus and a hot shower.